chocopoche/hapotor/README.md

 HAproxy + Polipo + Tor = Hapotor
 =============================================================================

-I used to use [mattes/rotating-proxy][https://github.com/mattes/rotating-proxy] before creating this repo.
+I used to use [mattes/rotating-proxy](https://github.com/mattes/rotating-proxy) before creating this repo.
 Config and ideas come from there.

+The difference is that those scripts will generate and manage upstart jobs.

+I've also added another instance of Polipo with cache enabled on top of HAproxy to let me query cold web services and cache responses.

 Synopsis
 -----------------------------------------------------------------------------